Indiana Rules of Court

 Relaying a message from one language into another in a sequential manner after the speaker has completed a thought.
 The speaker may pause at regular intervals to facilitate the conveyance of his or her statements through the interpreter.

-An interpreter who has been duly trained and certified under the direction of the Indiana Supreme Court Division of State Court Administration.
+An interpreter who has been duly trained and certified under the direction of the Indiana Supreme Court Indiana Office of Judicial Administration (IOJA).

 One who is readily able to interpret spoken language, sign language, or written language.